Nicholasli1995/VisualizingNDF/README.md

 ```

 ## Training for Facial Age Estimation
-To train a RNDF for CACD dataset, follow the same step 1 and 2 as in visualization.
-Finally, go to /src/age_estimation and run
+To train a RNDF (R stands for residual) for CACD dataset, follow the same step 1 and 2 as in visualization.
+Finally, go to /regression and run
 ```bash
 python main.py -train True
 ```
-To test the pre-trained model on CACD, go to /src/age_estimation and run
+To test the pre-trained model on CACD, go to /regression and run
 ```bash
 python main.py -evaluate True -test_model_path "YourPATH/CACD_MAE_4.59.pth"
 ```